cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

     verify_server_is_up(webserver_port)
 {{< /gsHighlight >}}

-## Error Details
+### Error Details

-When an operation fails due to some exception being thrown (intentionally or unintentionally), the exception details are stored in the task_failed/task_reschduled events.
+When an operation fails due to an exception being generated (intentionally or unintentionally), the exception details are stored in the task_failed/task_reschduled events.

-In some cases, you may want to explicitly raise a ``NonRecoverableError`` (for example) in response to some other exception that was raised in your operation code.
+In some cases, you might want to explicitly raise a ``NonRecoverableError`` (for example) in response to some other exception that was raised in your operation code.
 That is quite simple to achieve as shown in the previous example.
-However, what if you also want to preserve the original exception details in addition to the exception raised by you?
-In that case you can use the `causes` keyword argument when raising a `RecoverableError` or `NonRecoverableError`.
-This is shown in the following example (based on the previous example).
+However, if you also want to preserve the original exception details in addition to the exception you raised, you can use the `causes` keyword argument when raising a `RecoverableError` or `NonRecoverableError`.
+This is demonstrated in the following example (which is based on the previous example).

 {{< gsHighlight  python >}}
 import urllib2